PaulTomchik/SettingUpSpark/Setting-Up-A-VirtualBox-Spark-Cluster.md

-#Setting up a Virtual Box Ubuntu server.
+#Setting up a Virtual Box Spark Cluster.

 The end result of these instructions will be a cluster of three servers running in VirtualBox, with 1 master and 2 workers.